 02. How do you cook a curry?

 Curries are liquid or semi-liquid dishes in which chopped vegetables or meats are braised in a smooth sauce that has been flavoured with spices and aromatics, and thickened without the use of flour.
 Although Indian cuisine enjoys fantastic regional diversity, the cooking method is remarkably similar for most curries.
 Most curries start with the aromatic flavour base of onion, ginger and garlic – in much the same way as most European dishes start with onion, carrot and celery.
+(For more information on cooking curries, read my article How to cook curries from scratch and with curry pastes.)

 - aromatics: chopped onions are added to the pot first, and fried until their juices have been released and evaporated.
 Minced ginger and garlic are then added and fried only briefly, to avoid burning them and developing bitter flavours.